cloudfoundry-community/bosh-vault/CONTRIBUTING.md

 ```
 debug:
   disable_auth: false (set to true to disable UAA authentication middleware)
+  disable_tls: false (set to true to disable TLS for the config-server API)
 ```

 **NO DEBUG PROPERTIES SHOULD EVER BE SET IN A PRODUCTION DEPLOYMENT**